 Eventually, they know how to combine the different elements of phonics to produce new words.
 Gradually, the child may discover new words and it will come as an automatic reflex.

-Teaching phonics to children is just like teaching anything to them and you shouldn’t take too long for an obvious reason just mentioned.
+Teaching phonics to children is just like teaching anything to them and you shouldn’t take too long for the obvious reason just mentioned.
 It should be short and sweet and make it simple for them to understand what have you taught them.

 Repeat them if necessary.
-Remembered they have short memory span and their young fleeting mind don’t necessarily retain what had just taught.
+Remembered they have a short memory span and their young fleeting mind don’t necessarily retain what had just been taught.
 Just don’t be too ambitious to teach everything in a single sitting, it is best to spread out into several fragmented sessions throughout the day in order to contain their interests.

 Read By Ear Training

-In order to learn to blend simply take words from your everyday speaking to your child and include oral blending sounds into your sentences, and sound out words slowly and distinctly.
+In order to learn to blend simply take words from your every day speaking to your child and include oral blending sounds into your sentences, and sound out words slowly and distinctly.
 For example, if you wanted to ask your child to drink his milk, you could say: “Joe, d-r-i-n-k your m-ilk.”
-The words drink and milk are sounded out slowly and distinctly.
+The words drink and milk is sounded out slowly and distinctly.
 The level of sound separation can be set by you to increase or lower the difficulty.
-Thus, if Joe has a tough time figuring out that d-r-i-n-k means drink, you can lower the difficulty by blending the word as dr-ink instead.
+Thus, if Joe has a tough time figuring out that d-r-i-n-k means to drink, you can lower the difficulty by blending the word as dr-ink instead.